Gering Holiday Parade kicks off Christmas season in the Panhandle

-The Christmas season officially began in the Panhandle Friday night, kicked off by the annual Gering Holiday Parade.
+The Christmas season officially began in the Panhandle Friday, Nov.
+25, with the kick off by the annual Gering Holiday Parade.

 The parade allowed its participants to express their creativity with their float designs, costumes, and other decorations, and the opportunity was not wasted.